dejotb/AllBest_Dogs/README.md

 ## General Information

-User can search breeds in a multiple ways: type a breed name inside of a search bar, sort by predefined category, or use an advanced filter.
+User can search breeds in a multiple ways: type a breed name inside of a search bar, sort by predefined categories, or use an advanced filter.

 There is also an option to add breeds to favourites.